Tristan-Smal/Tristan-Smal/README.md

 - 👋 Hi, I’m @Tristan-Smal
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning reinforcement learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me tristansmal@gmail.com

 <!---
 Tristan-Smal/Tristan-Smal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.